Geneva Airport To Méribel Transfers.

 The original village itself, commonly referred to as Les Allues, is where you’ll find gorgeous traditional style chalets, picture perfect when dusted with snow.
 Onwards up the valley is Méribel or ‘Méribel Centre’ which continues this style and also home to much of the areas shopping and nightlife.

 Méribel is well known for its lively nightlife – which is reflected in the number of bars and restaurants on offer.
-Of course the on-piste Après ski is also known all over the world with one of the famous ‘Folie Douce’ locations situated in Méribel, however Méribel has its own legendary après ski ‘The Rond Point’ where famous bands often frequent the line up.
-Heading into town ‘Dicks Tea Bar’ and ‘the Loft’ is where local and tourists line up to take in the après – be ready to party in this energetic resort.
+Of course the on-piste Après ski is also known all over the world with one of the famous ‘Folie Douce’ locations situated in Méribel, however, Méribel has its own legendary après ski ‘The Rond Point’ where famous bands often frequent the lineup.
+Heading into town ‘Dicks Tea Bar’ and ‘the Loft’ is where locals and tourists line up to take in the après – be ready to party in this energetic resort.